avapolzin/avapolzin.github.io/_projects/music_from_highered.md

 9. Beat A Drum - REM
 10. Fleeting One - First Aid Kit
 11. Face to Face - Siouxsie and the Banshees
-12. Cheer Up London - SOFT PLAY
+12. Severed - The Decemberists

 **2025**